MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Database Fundamentals Subject Outline.md

 (CILOs):

-Design Oriented: FEIT graduates apply problem solving, design and decision-making methodologies to develop components, systems and processes to meet specified requirements.
+Design Oriented: FEIT graduates apply problem solving, design and [[decision]]-making methodologies to develop components, systems and [[processes]] to meet specified requirements.
 (C.1)

-Technically Proficient: FEIT graduates apply abstraction, mathematics and discipline fundamentals, software, tools and techniques to evaluate, implement and operate systems.
+Technically Proficient: FEIT graduates apply [[abstraction]], mathematics and discipline fundamentals, software, tools and techniques to evaluate, implement and operate systems.
 (D.1)

 Contribution to the development of graduate attributes